-33. Living On Credit Cards
+33. Living on Credit Cards

-Using credit cards like free money is another way people go broke, explained Cooper.
+Using credit cards like free money is another way people go broke, said Cooper.
 People will get five or six credit cards with $5,000 or $10,000 limits.
 They'll feel like they have a lot of free money, and they start living the good life.

 But credit runs out and needs to be paid back, and that's where the problems come in.
-Managing minimum payments often turns to juggling payments between the creditors that are the most persistent.
+Managing minimum payments often turns to juggling payments among the creditors that are the most persistent.
 Interest and finance charges start piling up, and the debt won't go down.